itdddjulius/ICE-Connect-365/README.md

 # ICE-Connect-365
 The ICE Connect 365 App is a synchronous communication listener.
-Installed on client-side servers, ICE Connect 365 App listens for MS Office 365 meeting requests and generates Dynamic Conference ID’s for each meeting request identified.
+Installed on cloud servers, ICE Connect 365 App listens for MS Office 365 meeting requests and generates Dynamic Conference ID’s for each meeting request identified.
 N.B.
 ICE Connect 365 App generates Dynamic Conference ID’s as distinct from Static Conference ID’s.
 (Static Conference ID’s present known security risks for clients as the access path through client firewalls or DMZ is compromised by the fact that the same Meeting ID {static}, is used for any meeting).
 Dynamic Conference ID’s are more secure as the conference ID changes, given a random number generation.